LGUG2Z/komorebi/README.md

 [GitHub Sponsors is enabled for this project](https://github.com/sponsors/LGUG2Z).
-Sponsors can claim custom roles on the Discord server, get shout outs at the end of _komorebi_-related videos on YouTube, and gain the ability to submit feature requests on the issue tracker.
+Sponsors can claim custom roles on the Discord server, get shout outs at the end of _komorebi_-related videos on YouTube, gain the ability to submit feature requests on the issue tracker, and receive releases of komorebi with "easter eggs" on physical media.

 If you would like to tip or sponsor the project but are unable to use GitHub Sponsors, you may also sponsor through [Ko-fi](https://ko-fi.com/lgug2z), or